sleepycelemon/simpleboard/README.md

 - Create canvas - done
 - Create button to add new note to canvas - done
-- Add note component
-- Add text to note by clicking on it
+- Add text to note by clicking edit button - done
 - Open emoji picker on double click
 - Click emoji to add to canvas (at mouse location)
 - Add input box to emoji picker which lets you add an additional message